 This stable environment is maintained by the blood-brain barrier, which comprises layers of specialized cells in the inner linings of the small blood vessels in the brain and spinal cord.

 The blood-brain barrier prevents toxins from entering the tissues of the brain and spinal cord.
-Unfortunately, it does the job so well that it also keeps out many drugs, such as those used to kill cancer cells.
+Unfortunately, it does the job so well that it also keeps out many drugs, such as

 One way to overcome this is to deliver drugs to the brain using injections.
 However, such invasive approaches are risky in that they can damage tissue and have little control over the distribution of the drugs from the point of injection, note the study researchers.